madara-tribe/CoreML-RealTime-Yolov7-PX1.0/README.md

 # Put PX2 into action

-- YOLOv7 is far faster and high performqnace than YOLOv3
+- YOLOv7 is far faster and high performanace than YOLOv3
 - close screen is good performance but far away screen is bad

 ## YOLOv7 on iPad Pro